There are many aspects that make up your credit score, here are 16 different ways you can work to increase it.

 Improving your credit score can be a slow process, but it could help you get a better finance deal down the road with more flexible options and better borrowing terms.

 - Order a copy of your credit report.
 First thing’s first, request a free credit report from the major bureaus to make sure that lenders see only the most accurate picture of your financial health.
 If you discover any errors, file a dispute with the three credit bureaus and the provider that reported them.

-- Commit to timely payments.
-If you can successfully continue to make on-time payments, not only will you avoid late fees — but your credit report will also reflect that you can successfully manage your finances.
+- Pay your bills on time.
+Paying your bills on time is exactly what lenders want to see on your credit report.
+If you can successfully continue to make on-time payments, not only will you avoid late fees and black marks — but your credit report will also reflect that you can successfully manage your finances.

 - Keep credit card balance low.
 To indicate to lenders that you’re a responsible borrower, only carry a balance with a credit utilization ratio of 30% or less.
 For example, if your credit limit is $1,000, keep your balance below $300 — which is 30% of your limit.

-- Don’t open too many new accounts.
-Every time you apply for a credit card or loan, it’s listed on your credit report and pulls down your score.
+- Avoid too many hard credit inquiries.
+Every time you apply for a credit card or loan, it’s listed on your credit report as a hard inquiry and pulls down your score.
 By waiting and limiting which cards you apply for, you can take advantage of products that make sense for your financial situation.

-- Build a long credit history.
+- Don’t close old credit accounts.
 Having only new accounts will result in a lower score because the length of you credit history will be nonexistent — so don’t close out old accounts.
 Lenders want to see a long history of healthy credit management in your report.

 - Correct late payments.
 Let’s say you have one delinquency with a credit provider, they may remove that black mark from your credit report if your account was in good standing and you have a legit excuse as to why you missed that payment.